 Are Infrared Saunas Relaxing?

 While this is no doubt the answer to whether or not saunas are relaxing is subjective, it seems reasonable to assume that for most users of an infrared sauna, the experience is a relaxing one that the typical user will feel better after their use than beforehand.
 The experience is particularly relaxing in the first half of the session, as your body temperature slowly rises and kick-starts your body into triggering a number of physiological benefits.
 Time spent inside a sauna can, however, prove more testing once the temperature brings us close to our thermal threshold, where our personal preferences and pain tolerances change from person-to-person.
+That being said, infrared sauna benefits for muscle soreness, muscle recovery and pain relief are all contributing factors as too the relaxing benefits saunas provide.

 What are the Health Risks of Being Stressed?